Hire a Remote Development Team: A Guide to Action

 In some instances, hackers also target customers’ sensitive personal information (e.g.,Equifax), and since most remote team members will have such information, it gives hackers multiple potential access points.

-To reduce security risks, request your workforce to use 2FA across all platforms, and ensure information is sent via encrypted platforms.
+To reduce security risks, request your workforce to use 2FA across all platforms, and ensure they are using VPN for data encryption.

 With the details above on hiring a remote team, I’m pretty sure you’re considering one.
 Keep reading to know how we can make your development worthwhile.